Canadian Bombshell Danielle Knudson Shows Off Insane Cleavage In Tiny Black Bralette

-Danielle Knudson is showing off her word-famous figure to fans once again.
+Danielle Knudson is showing off her world-famous figure to fans once again.

 As those who follow the blonde bombshell on social media know, Danielle regularly shares NSFW photos for fans on Instagram.
-The model has already racked up an Instagram following of over 487,000-plus and that number seems to rise on a daily basis.
+The model has already racked up an Instagram following of 487,000-plus and that number seems to rise on a daily basis.
 In the most recent photo that was shared with fans, Danielle sizzles at a red carpet event.

 In the stunning, new shot, Danielle is all smiles as she poses on the red carpet in front of a step and repeat.
-The stunner wears her long, blonde locks down and curled and they hit just at her chest.
-She also dons a face full of stunning makeup for the occasion that comes complete with eyeliner, mascara, blush, highlighter, and eyeshadow.
+The stunner wears her long, blonde locks down and curled as they hit just at her chest.
+She also wears a face full of stunning makeup for the occasion that comes complete with eyeliner, mascara, blush, highlighter, and eyeshadow.

-And while her face and her hair look like a million bucks, it’s her killer figure that really has fans turning their heads.
-Along with a curve- hugging black skirt that looks like it was made for Danielle’s body, the bombshell dons a tiny black bralette that leaves little to be desired while flaunting insane amounts of cleavage to her loyal fans.
-The model’s taut tummy is also on display in the photo and she completes her look with a silver clutch held in her right hand.
+While her face and her hair look like a million bucks, it’s her killer figure that really has fans turning their heads.
+Along with a curve-hugging black skirt that looks like it was made for Danielle’s body, the bombshell dons a tiny black bralette that leaves little to be desired while flaunting insane amounts of cleavage to her loyal fans.
+The model’s taut tummy is also on display in the photo, and she completes her look with a silver clutch held in her right hand.

 Since the post went live on her account, it’s earned Danielle a ton of attention, racking up over 2,000 likes in addition to 50-plus comments.
 While some followers commented on the photo to let Knudson know that she looks incredible, countless others raved over her killer figure.
 A few others simply flooded the comments section with heart and flame emoji.